 - Students are encouraged to participate in group work both in tutorials and group presentations within the Foundation Year modules.
-The presentations cover current research topics in relevant areas, such as emergent diseases, antibiotic resistance, drug development, genetically modified foods, pollution and human health, etc. - Individual project work is an essential component of all degree programmes and occurs in the final year of the chosen degree programme.
+The presentations cover current research topics in relevant areas such as healthy diet and exercise, advances in diagnosis and treatment of diseases, advances in health and patient care, etc. - Individual project work is an essential component of all degree programmes and occurs in the final year of the chosen degree programme.